 Online Safety of Women Journalists

 Developing solutions to fight gender-based threats against female journalists was the main goal of a session organised by UNESCO, the Bosch Alumni Network and the GDL.
-GDL member Julia Jaroschewski and GDL Blog editor Mareike Enghusen, both freelance journalists and experienced moderators, facilitated the session.
+GDL member Julia Jaroschewski and GDL Blog editor Mareike Enghusen, both freelance journalists and experienced moderators, facilitated the session on 12 February 2019 in Vienna.
 Their session was built on the motivation to tackle challenges such as a masculine culture in newsrooms or the lack of knowledge among the police, media executives and policymakers about online violence against women.

 The event on 'Online Safety of Women Journalists' took place within the framework of the OSCE conference ‘Increasing Opportunities for Freedom of Expression and Media Pluralism’.
 The results of the event will directly influence a new UNESCO initiative addressing the harassment women journalists have to deal with in their daily work.